Who are we?

-Motivated by their desire to rehearse and perform ambitious choral music–both liturgical and secular–in a relatively small ensemble, several students from Duesseldorf founded the young chamber choir düsseldorf (junger kammerchor düsseldorf, jkd) in 2014.
+Eager to rehearse and perform ambitious choral music–both liturgical and secular–in a relatively small ensemble, a group of undergraduates from Duesseldorf founded the young chamber choir duesseldorf (junger kammerchor düsseldorf) in 2014.

 The debut project presented compositions ranging from Passiontide to Pentecost.

 As Part of UNESCO’s “International Year of the Light 2015”, this project encompassed vocal works of various artists and epochs revolving around the subjects of light and hope—with musical moods complemented by a spheric atmospheric/evocative lighting concept.
 The proceeds of one of the concerts in December 2015 went to the initiative “Düsseldorf setzt ein Zeichen”.